 The materials you’ll find in the Audi Q2 feel just as upmarket as its hatchback sibling, too.
-The dashboard feels soft and comes with neat metal-ringed air vents but there are a few cheap plastics on the glovebox lid and around the door bins.
+The dashboard feels soft and it comes with neat metal-ringed air vents but there are a few cheap plastics on the glovebox lid and around the door bins.

-You can tweak the cabin temperature using a bank of simple switches but most other features are controlled through the standard seven-inch infotainment screen.
+You can tweak the cabin temperature using a bank of simple switches but most other features are controlled through the standard 7-inch infotainment screen.
 Thankfully, a simple rotary knob in the centre console allows you to quickly switch between menus without having to take your eyes off the road.

 A simple control wheel on the centre console makes it easy to scroll through the various menus on the dashboard-mounted screen.
 It’s responsive and easy to use – you can even write letters of a postcode using your index finger on the scroll wheel’s integrated touchpad.
 The sat nav loads quickly and adding a waypoint to your route is a breeze, too.